 The TPS House is a very simple representation but the most recognizable symbol in the Toyota Production System (TPS) that Toyota developed to teach its supply base the principles of the TPS.
 The foundation base of the house represents operational stability and has several components, one of which is Total Productive Maintenance.”

 Terms of TPM (Total Productive Maintenance)

-There are several terms used in Toyota Production System (TPS).
-These terms are very useful for understanding the TPM, TPS or Lean Manufacturing.
+There are several terms used in the Toyota Production System (TPS).
+These terms are very useful for understanding the TPM, TPS, or Lean Manufacturing.
 Some important terms are as follows: